Exclusive: Gray Television in $8.5 billion bid to acquire Tegna - sources

-(Reuters) - U.S. regional TV station operator Gray Television Inc has made an offer to acquire larger peer Tegna Inc for approximately $8.5 billion, including debt, people familiar with the matter said on Friday.
+(Reuters) - U.S. regional TV station operator Gray Television Inc (GTN.N) has made an offer to acquire larger peer Tegna Inc (TGNA.N) for approximately $8.5 billion, including debt, people familiar with the matter said on Friday.

 A successful bid by Atlanta-based Gray would significantly expand its footprint in several TV markets.
 It underscores the pressure Gray and other companies in the TV station industry are under to gain scale and pricing power with advertisers and the major networks.